ome/training-docker/_episodes/020-dockerrun.md

 ~~~
 {: .output}

+In general you should not need to use `docker exec` on a production container.

 ## Viewing container outputs and logs

 A well designed container will print out it's logs to stdout.
 These can be viewed with the `logs` command: